 We have put together a list of considerations to help you understand if Industry 4.0 technology can advance your business.
-Clearly identifying your specific needs will help when it comes time to invest in integration.
+Once you have identified a need, it will help when it comes to investing in integration.

 - Industry 4.0 solutions can benefit your organization if:

-- Recruiting for vacant job roles within your organization is difficult
+- You’re having difficulty recruiting for vacant job roles within your organization

-- Visibility over your supply chain is poor or non-existent
+- You want better visibility over your supply chain

-- Boosting efficiency and productivity throughout the business is a priority
+- You want to boost efficiency and productivity throughout the business

-- Employees currently don’t have access to informed, up-to-date reports on production and processes
+- You want your employees to have access to informed, up-to-date reports on production and processes

 If a number of the above apply to you then it’s safe to start evaluating Industry 4.0 technology and allocating resources for deployment.